-David A. Smith on the beginnings of the National Endowment for the Arts and the capacity of the arts in a democracy for combatting atomistic individualism
+David A. Smith, on the beginnings of the National Endowment for the Arts and the capacity of the arts in a democracy for combatting atomistic individualism

-Professor David A. Smith on the role of the arts in American democracy since the 1960’s.
+Professor David A. Smith discusses the role of the arts in American democracy since the 1960’s.
 Smith tells the story of how the American world of art, having lost its artistic direction, was taken over by political agendas of individuals.
-The legislative founders of the National Endowment for the Arts believed that the art they would fund would play a social role in promoting the unity of the nation.
+The legislative founders of the National Endowment for the Arts (NEA) believed that the art they would fund would play a social role in promoting the unity of the nation.
 They wanted the artistic world, funded by the NEA, to combat individualism, elevate society above crass materialism, and provide a counterweight to the dominance of science.
 Artists, however, had a different idea of the role of their art, and showed it in the critical nature of their work.
 Not realizing that the trajectory of the artistic world was one of political challenge and criticism, politicians were surprised to see how politically divisive art could be.
 Smith argues that the artistic world neglected to realize that the very politicization of the art rendered it powerless to play a role in bringing about human solidarity for the common good.

-Kiku Adatto on how images, words, and ideas interact in a visually saturated culture
+Kiku Adatto, on how images, words, and ideas interact in a visually saturated culture

 “We might disagree with the censorship part, but the part [Plato] was right about is how potent culture is, and specifically, how primary our visual sensibility is; that images have meaning and they affect you.
 They get right inside you.” —Kiku Adatto

-Kiku Adatto on how the image of a person’s face in a photograph has the capacity for intimate representation of inner personhood
+Kiku Adatto, on how the image of a person’s face in a photograph has the capacity for intimate representation of inner personhood

 “All over the world there’s a sense of saying there isn’t simply a self there, there’s a soul there.
 That it isn’t a body we’re talking about.
 We’re talking about the dignity and respect for the person that extends to the treatment of their body, and I would extend that to the photographic image.” —Kiku Adatto

 Kiku Adatto continues her conversation with Ken Myers by discussing the intimacy that images can contain.
 She notes that a picture of a person creates and carries something more than mere color and lines, but a representation of the self that commands a sense of intimacy which is most deeply honored and appreciated by those in relationship to the person and rather not by strangers.
 Pregnant with the potential for intimate connection, images raise the question of appropriate use in a culture where images are displayed everywhere for everyone to see.
 From advertisements to Facebook, personal images are being exhibited with little concern as to the power of seeing a representation of a human being.

-Elvin T. Lim on how presidential speeches have been dumbed down for decades, and why presidents like it
+Elvin T. Lim, on how presidential speeches have been dumbed down for decades, and why presidents like it

 “Common sense is not enough for us to make the decisions that we do in life, although there are important intuitions that help and guide the intellect.” —Elvin T. Lim

-David Naugle on the deeper meaning of happiness, the disordering effects of sin, and the reordering of love made possible in our redemption
+David Naugle, on the deeper meaning of happiness, the disordering effects of sin, and the reordering of love made possible in our redemption

 “The concept of happiness more or less lost its backbone; in the past, I think it was refreshingly embracing: a human being's greatest good, the summum bonum.” —David Naugle

-David Naugle joins us for this segment to review the ways in which we understand "happiness."
-Naugle comments on how "happiness" morphed from a deep and comprehensive theological concept to a political concept we could pursue as a nation to a superficial implication of the modern, sovereign self.
-Naugle draws on an Augustinian formulation of "happiness" that roots it in the blessing of God in both delight and human fulfillment.
+David Naugle joins us for this segment to review the ways in which we understand happiness.
+Naugle comments on how happiness morphed from a deep and comprehensive theological concept to a political concept we could pursue as a nation to a superficial implication of the modern, sovereign self.
+Naugle draws on an Augustinian formulation of happiness that roots it in the blessing of God in both delight and human fulfillment.
 Augustine has in mind not only a subjective feeling of pleasure, but an objective conformation to the created order which loves in properly greater and lesser ways in accordance with the objects of love, God being preeminent.
 Naugle concludes with a discussion of “The Seven Deadly Sins.”

-Richard Stivers on the technologizing of all of life
+Richard Stivers, on the technologizing of all of life

 Richard Stivers discusses some insights from Jacques Ellul and Max Weber regarding the dominance of technology in our lives.
 Technologies, in the sense of “techniques” which may manifest in material forms (machines, computers, etc.) or non-material forms (practices, techniques, procedures, protocols, etc.), have as their goal the increase of power for the sake of efficiency.
 Technology as technique, then, is a hallmark value of modern society.
 Stivers comments that even our economic system of capitalism can be understood not as merely using technologies, but being the very economic form of technology.
 Modern society's technical language of information similarly tends to ignore the morality of practices and beliefs in its pursuit of knowledge and, fundamentally, power.
 The pursuit of information and power can then take on a self-justifying moral imperative of its own that denies moral limits of the pursuit of power.
 Under a technological regime, freedom and equality is illusory.

-John Betz on the critique of the Enlightenment offered by Johann Georg Hamann (1730-1788), and why it still matters to us
+John Betz, on the critique of the Enlightenment offered by Johann Georg Hamann (1730-1788), and why it still matters to us